funkymed/funkylab2/README.md

 ##Widget

-You will found the source of the widget in /sources_widget The widget is coded with yahoo widget engine (ex konfabulator)
+You will found the source of the widget in data/widget/sources_widget The widget is coded with yahoo widget engine (ex konfabulator) and can found in data/widget